 Success in the department requires that each student work closely with multiple faculty mentors.
 To ensure that each student will be effectively supervised, admission to the program requires the support of multiple faculty members.
-For this reason too, interested students are strongly encouraged to read the published work of relevant faculty members prior to submitting an application letter.
-Students should then be able to use their application letter to explain how their plans for graduate study fit with current work across the department.
+Accordingly, interested students are strongly encouraged to read the published work of relevant faculty members prior to submitting an application.
+Students should then be able to use their application to explain how their plans for graduate study fit with the current work of these faculty members.

 We seek to admit and recruit graduate program applicants from all backgrounds and nations, and we are committed to increasing the representation of underrepresented minorities.
 We coordinate closely with the Graduate School’s recruitment and retention programs.
 These include:

 Students who seek admission into the post-Master’s program should have either completed an M.A. in geography or done analogous post-baccalaureate work.
 Students who lack a geography M.A. and wish to enter the post-Master’s program should indicate that they wish to enter the PhD (that is, post-MA) program.
 Such applicants should upload all or most of their MA thesis in the applicant portal in the supplemental forms section.